-Creating Employment Opportunities - Environment & Infrastructure has delivered a range of services and projects that have created job opportunities for Renfrewshire's young people and vulnerable people, actively preparing and supporting them for the world of work.
+Creating Employment Opportunities - Environment & Infrastructure has delivered a range of services and projects that has created job opportunities for Renfrewshire's young people and vulnerable people, actively preparing and supporting them for the world of work.
 They include:

-Offering employment opportunities in Waste Services, Facilities Management (Hard & Soft Services) and Building Services.
-Training was provided for young people as part of the Project SEARCH Initiative, delivering work experience for school pupils and West College Scotland students.
-Work placements were also arranged through Invest in Renfrewshire employment programmes.
+- Offering employment opportunities in Waste Services, Facilities Management (Hard & Soft Services) and Building Services.
+Training was provided for young people as part of Project SEARCH Initiative, delivering work experience for school pupils and West College Scotland students.
+Work placements were also arranged through Invest in Renfrewshire employment programmes. - Soft FM and Project SEARCH were finalists in the 2018 Guardian Public Service Award and a member of the Soft FM team was awarded Achiever of the Year at the 2018 Invest in Renfrewshire Employability Awards.